A message from the Chief Fire Officer

 Governance and Corporate Assurance

-The Avon Fire Authority has overall responsibility for ensuring there is a sound system of governance (incorporating the system of internal control) and that public money is safeguarded, properly accounted for and used efficiently, effectively and economically.
+The Avon Fire Authority (AFA) has overall responsibility for ensuring there is a sound system of governance (incorporating the system of internal control) and that public money is safeguarded, properly accounted for and used efficiently, effectively and economically.

 Our Budget